Rutherford B. Hayes

-Family and early life
+Early life and family

 Childhood and family history

-Rutherford Birchard Hayes was born in Delaware, Ohio, on October 4, 1822, to Rutherford Hayes, Jr. and Sophia Birchard.
+Rutherford Birchard Hayes was born in Delaware, Ohio, on October 4, 1822, to Rutherford Ezekiel Hayes, Jr. and Sophia Birchard.
 Hayes's father, a Vermont storekeeper, had taken the family to Ohio in 1817.
 He died ten weeks before Rutherford's birth.
-Sophia took charge of the family, raising Hayes and his sister, Fanny, the only two of the four children to survive to adulthood.
+Sophia raised Hayes and his sister, Fanny, the only two of four children to survive to adulthood.
 She never remarried, and Sophia's younger brother, Sardis Birchard, lived with the family for a time.
 He was always close to Hayes and became a father figure to him, contributing to his early education.

 Through each of his parents, Hayes was descended from New England colonists.
-His earliest immigrant ancestor came to Connecticut from Scotland in 1625.
+His earliest immigrant ancestor came to Connecticut from Scotland.
 Hayes's great-grandfather Ezekiel Hayes was a militia captain in Connecticut in the American Revolutionary War, but Ezekiel's son (Hayes's grandfather, also named Rutherford) left his Branford home during the war for the relative peace of Vermont.
 His mother's ancestors migrated to Vermont at a similar time.
-Hayes wrote: "I have always thought of myself as Scotch, but of the fathers of my family who came to America about thirty were English and two only, Hayes and Rutherford, were of Scotch descent.
-This, on my father's side.
-On my mother's side, the whole thirty-two were probably all of other peoples beside the Scotch."
-Most of his close relatives outside Ohio continued to live there.
+Hayes wrote: I have always thought of myself as Scotch, but of the fathers of my family who came to America about thirty were English and two only, Hayes and Rutherford, were of Scotch descent.
+This is on my father's side.
+On my mother's side, the whole thirty-two were probably all of other peoples besides the Scotch.
 John Noyes, an uncle by marriage, had been his father's business partner in Vermont and was later elected to Congress.
 His first cousin, Mary Jane Mead, was the mother of sculptor Larkin Goldsmith Mead and architect William Rutherford Mead.
 John Humphrey Noyes, the founder of the Oneida Community, was also a first cousin.